Kathy Griffin: Guest co-host of The View

 Kathy Griffin served as a co-host of The View from May 2007 to September 2007, replacing the recently departed Rosie O'Donnell.
-According to Griffin she is banned from The View after talking about the show on her televised comedy special, Kathy Griffin: Straight to Hell.

 She declined to discuss the ban on Access Hollywood As of August 2009, Griffin had been un-banned from The View and was a guest on September 18, 2009, and June 15, 2010.
-In an interview on The Talk, Griffin stated she has been re-banned from The View due to an argument with its co-host Elisabeth Hasselbeck.
+In an interview on The Talk, Griffin said that she has been re-banned from The View due to an argument with its co-host Elisabeth Hasselbeck.

 Laugh Your Head Off World Tour 2017–2018

 In August 2017, Griffin announced a worldwide comedy tour.
 The title "Laugh Your Head Off" was a reference to her depiction of an effigy of U.S. President Donald Trump's severed head.
 The tour visited major cities in Singapore, Australia, Germany, Sweden, the United Kingdom, and many more European, and Asian cities.
 Several shows sold out within minutes of going on sale, leading to Griffin adding several shows to the lineup.
-She continued with a North America leg of the tour, commencing May 23, 2018, in Ottawa, Ontario, Canada, and including both Radio City Music Hall and Carnegie Hall in New York City.
+She continued with a North America leg of the tour, commencing May 23, 2018, in Ottawa, Ontario and including both Radio City Music Hall and Carnegie Hall in New York City.

 Controversies

 Various talk shows bans

 Griffin said she was banned from appearing on several television shows including The Tonight Show with Jay Leno and The View.
 She was re-banned from The View after making a joke about Barbara Walters.
-She says Ellens producers told her they cannot have her "trashing celebrities" but she appeared as a guest on The Ellen DeGeneres Show on September 11, 2007.
-Griffin made a joke during a 2005 E! televised event saying eleven-year-old actor Dakota Fanning had entered drug rehabilitation.
+Griffin made a joke during a 2005 E! televised event saying that eleven-year-old actor Dakota Fanning had entered drug rehabilitation.